All our models are based on our flexible tree with reinforced steel springs that has been successfully approved for the past 8 years.

 Our saddle was the winner in an independent pressure point measurement test where they measured and compared the pressure that arrives on the horses back.
 We had 2 horses with 2 riders and in total 14 saddles to test.

 The maxflex showed the best results of all brands tested there.
-You can see that on the right, there is no single pressure point and that the shoulder is perfectly free.
-The rotation of the saddle head is responsible for that super result.
-Our saddles also provide a long and wide contact area on the horse's back all the while never going over the longissimus at the 18th rib.
+You can see that on the right, there are zero pressure points and that the shoulder is perfectly free.
+The rotation of the saddle head is responsible for that incredible result.
+Our saddles also provide a long and wide contact area on the horse's back all the while never going over the longissimus dorsi at the 18th rib.

 Maxflex on the right vs. another saddle on the left.